 Penalty: $1 000.

-64. Statement of account not to include opening balance in certain circumstances
+64. Statement of account not to include opening balance in some circumstances

 (1) A credit provider shall not give to a debtor a statement of account relating to a billing cycle of a continuing credit contract that includes in the chargeable amount an amount owed by the debtor under the contract immediately before the first day of the billing cycle unless —